Black Flag (band): Rollins era (1981–1986)

-It is possible that the violence of the previous tour had an effect on the band's direction.
 The band had also become increasingly interested in music other than punk rock, such as the Jimi Hendrix Experience, and some of the members (particularly Ginn) used cannabis.
-(However, various members had been fans of such music long before Black Flag, with Ginn being an avid Grateful Dead fan, and Cadena a fan of Hawkwind.)
 Newer material (which can be heard on the 1982 Demos bootleg) was slower and less like typical punk music, with classic rock and blues influences seeping in.
-Cadena left in April of 1983 to form his own band DC3.
+Cadena left in April 1983 to form his own band DC3.
 He would take some of the new songs he had written for Black Flag with him and record them for DC3's debut album.

 Additionally, by late 1983, Dukowski had retired from performing with Black Flag (some accounts report he was "edged out" by Ginn); Azerrad reports that Ginn was dissatisfied with Dukowski's failure to progress as an instrumentalist, and made things difficult for Dukowski in an attempt to make him quit, but in the end, Rollins took it on himself to fire Dukowski.
 However, a few of Dukowski's songs were featured on later albums, and he continued acting in his capacity as tour manager.

 1983 found Black Flag with fresh songs and a new direction, but without a bass player, and embroiled in a legal dispute over distribution due to SST's issuing Damaged (Ginn argued that since MCA was no longer involved, the Unicorn deal was not legally binding, while Unicorn disagreed and sued SST and Black Flag).
 Until the matter was sorted out, the band were prevented by a court injunction from using the name "Black Flag" on any recordings.
 They released a compilation record, Everything Went Black, which was credited to the individual musicians, not "Black Flag".
 In fact, wherever the original album artwork had the words "Black Flag", they had been covered up with small slips of paper, thus adhering to the letter of the law.